YuvalShaul/k8s/3-more-objects/2-Users/README.md

 ## Create a new user certificates

 - First, we need to get the root certificate and key for our Kubernetes clusters.
-Since the private key (ca.key) should not be moved outsite of the control node, we can do the whole thing in the control node, in the pki directory.
+Since the private key (ca.key) should not be moved outsite of the control node, we can do the whole thing in the control node, in the certs directory.
 - Use the following commands at the control node:
+  - ssh -p <cluster-name> -n <control node name>
+  example:  **ssh -p four -n four**
   - **sudo su**
-  - **cd /etc/kubernetes/pki**
+  - **/var/lib/minikube/certs/**
   - Looking at this directory I can find:
     - **ca.crt** (the Certificate Authority certificate/public key)
     - **ca.key** (the ca private key)
-  - I'm going to create the user 'dave'.
+  - I'm going to create the new user 'dave'.
   Create a directory called "dave" and cd into it.
 Also copy ca files into it:
     - **mkdir dave**
     - **cd dave**